"Being a composer means baring your soul and putting every shred of emotion into music.

 Alongside music studies, he graduated cum laude in Modern Arts (BA, 2015) and Modern Philology (MA, 2017) at the Federico II University of Naples, Italy, with a thesis in Musicology and Music History (supervisor Enrico Careri).
 He held the position of Teaching and Research Assistant in Musicology and Music History at the same University (Department of Humanities).

-His music has been performed internationally by several ensembles, orchestras, and performers (Orchestra MIR, Cimarosa Young Sinfonietta, Cape Town Philharmonic Orchestra, Massimiliano Damerini, Piercarmine Garzillo).
+His music has been performed internationally by several ensembles, orchestras, and performers (such as Massimiliano Damerini, Maria Grazia Schiavo, Emily Rocha, Katya Popylansky, Kendra Grittani, Joel Goodfellow, Bella Czyrnyj, MIR Orchestra, Cape Town Philharmonic Orchestra).

 He has also been a piano accompanist (InCanto Polyphonic Choir of Naples), choir conductor, organist, and music therapy technician (training at the University of Calabria under the supervision of Rolando Omar Benenzon).
 In 2018, he was selected as a participant in the Fusion Film Scoring Workshop of Thessaloniki (Greece).